 What is running uphill, and why should you do it?

 Running uphill isn’t just a way to get in better shape; it’s also a great way to improve your overall health.

 Running uphill is challenging and can help improve your aerobic fitness, increase leg strength, build muscular endurance and burn calories.

 Uphill running improves running economy by lowering the energy needed to maintain a certain pace.
 It enhances muscle contraction intensity, which may boost strength and power.

 Gravity pulls your body forward while you run uphill, making it more comfortable than flat or downhill running.
-This means less pounding on your joints and muscles compared with steep downhills or flat terrain.
-Especially if you’re new to hill training or have joint or muscle issues that make downhill running uncomfortable or difficult for you.
+This means less pounding on your joints and muscles than steep downhill or flat terrain.
+Especially if you’re new to hill training or have joint or muscle issues that make downhill running uncomfortable or difficult.

 The benefits of an uphill run

 Running uphill is an overlooked form of exercise.
 It is tough, but it can be done anywhere, and it’s a great way to break up the monotony of your training routine.
 Here are the most significant benefits of running uphill: